Color psychology for a GREAT night’s sleep

 Variations: light red, pink, dark red, brown, reddish-brown

-What about blue for my bedroom color?
+What about painting my bedroom blue?

 Blue is calming and is the most recommended bedroom color because it promotes relaxation and tranquility.
 While it’s good for sleep, it’s definitely not good for appetite as it’s sometimes associated with mold.
 Good news for a soothing sleep environment though.